ElektraInitiative/PermaplanT/doc/decisions/backend_testing_strategy.md

 ## Solutions

-### Run all tests as unit tests
+### Run all tests from the `src/` directory

 This is the current solution.

 All tests are put into the `src/` directory and run from there.
 There is no real separation between unit and integration tests as all tests are treated the same.

-### Split into unit and integration tests
+### Split into tests in `src/` and `tests/`

-This would involve splitting the backend into a binary and library part (see the [rust book](https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests-for-binary-crates) for reference.
+This would involve splitting the backend into a binary and library part (see the [rust book](https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests-for-binary-crates) for reference).
 The code change required for this would be rather small, mainly consisting of renaming the current `main.rs` into `lib.rs` and creating a new `main.rs` that calls into the library.

-After this is done there would be a clear differentiation between unit and integration tests.
+After this is done there would be a clear differentiation between unit and integration tests (according to the rust book definition of unit/integration tests).

 - Unit tests are in `src/`.
   They are modules annotated with `#[cfg(test)]` and are supposed to test individual functions or smaller parts of the code (see [here](https://doc.rust-lang.org/book/ch11-03-test-organization.html#unit-tests)).